Fk-Ftw/windows-app-updater/README.md

 # Windows-app-updater

+## Purpose

-Purpose- Updates all apps on Windows using both Winget and Microsoft Store!
+Updates all apps on Windows using both Winget and Microsoft Store!

 ## 💡Features